brettlyons/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Data Science repository for the Data Science classes on Coursera This is the initial set up.
+Data Science repository for the Data Science classes on Coursera.\n This is the initial set up.